“I see the chasing arrows, but I just don’t know what to do with my (insert product here).”

 While we can’t investigate every item in your home (because that would take years), we thought we’d give you a rundown on some common items our readers ask us about daily.
 As an added bonus, we’ve thrown in some oddities for your entertainment.

 Oftentimes our latest paint projects leave us with half-empty cans.
 Instead of piling them in the garage, recycle old latex paint into brand new recycled paint.
-Manufacturers can mix together paint from different cans and produce new product that is often cheaper than virgin paint.
+Manufacturers can mix together paint from different cans and produce a new product that is often cheaper than virgin paint.
 States such as California even list recycled paint retailers near you.

 But this process is only available for latex paint, as oil-based paint is disposed of with other household hazardous waste (HHW).
 While you’re at the municipal HHW facility, look for a swap shop, where you can pick up used items (like paint) for free.

 But what about the actual can itself?
 If you’ve used all the paint inside and can remove any residue with paint thinner, you can likely recycle them with other steel cans (assuming they are metal).

 Reducing your painter’s footprint starts in the store.
 Look for low-VOC or no-VOC paints whenever possible.

 One of the most common questions we hear is about recycling “dirty” containers.
 Are those beer bottles with lime wedges inside recyclable?
 Does that last bit of peanut butter need to be removed from the jar before recycled?